freebsd/freebsd-quarterly/2019q2/graphics.md

 Graphics Stack have been made.

-We have also continued our regularly scheduled bi-weekly meetings, although work remains in sending out timely meeting minuets afterwards.
+We have also continued our regularly scheduled bi-weekly meetings, although work remains in sending out timely meeting minutes afterwards.

 People who are interested in helping out can find us on the x11@FreeBSD.org mailing list, or on our gitter chat: (https://gitter.im/FreeBSDDesktop/Lobby).